NullDev/JavaScript-Styleguide/README.md

   <a name="modules--use-them"></a><a name="10.1"></a>
   - [10.1](#modules--use-them) Stick to CommonJS Imports (RequireJS / module.exports).

     > Why?
 Not many of the current browser engines implements import/export from the ES6 standard.
-In NodeJS, require() is still the standard way of importing modules.
+In NodeJS, `require()` is still the standard way of importing modules.
+Plus, in NodeJS you can make use of dynamic module loading and [Require's API's](https://requirejs.org/docs/api.html#config) in general, where you can control caching as well.

     ```javascript
     // bad